jennybc/googlesheets/README.md

 ### Create sheets

-You can use `gspreadr` to create new spreadsheets.
+You can use `googlesheets` to create new spreadsheets.

 ``` r
 foo <- new_ss("foo")